jeevams27/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

  8-bit mode is faster and flawless than 4-bit mode.
 But the major drawback is that it needs 8 data lines connected to the microcontroller.
 This will make us run out of I/O pins on our MCU, so 4-bit mode is widely used.
 No control pins are used to set these modes.
  LCD Commands:

 There are some preset commands instructions in LCD, which we need to send to LCD through some microcontroller.
-Some important command instructions are given below:
+Some important command instructions are given below:.

 Hex Code